AJ3651/Design-Github-Repo/src/category01/02-Zhuzhu.md

    <br><br>  </div>
 ### END NOTES

-Barbara Bolt, *Art Beyond Representation: The Performative Power of the Image* (London: I.B.
+- Barbara Bolt, *Art Beyond Representation: The Performative Power of the Image* (London: I.B.
 Tauris, 2004).

-Martin Heidegger, *Being and Time*, trans. by John Macquarrie and Edward Robinson (Oxford: Blackwell, 1962), pp. 102–103.
+- Martin Heidegger, *Being and Time*, trans. by John Macquarrie and Edward Robinson (Oxford: Blackwell, 1962), pp. 102–103.

-Tim Ingold, *Making: Anthropology, Archaeology, Art and Architecture* (London: Routledge, 2013), p.
-21\.
+- Tim Ingold, *Making: Anthropology, Archaeology, Art and Architecture* (London: Routledge, 2013), p.
+21.

-Gilbert Simondon, 'The Genesis of Technicity', trans. by Cecile Malaspina and John Rogove, *e-flux Journal*, 82 (May 2017), [https://www.e-flux.com/journal/82/133160/the-genesis-of-technicity](https://www.e-flux.com/journal/82/133160/the-genesis-of-technicity) \[accessed 3 May 2026\].
+- Gilbert Simondon, 'The Genesis of Technicity', trans. by Cecile Malaspina and John Rogove, *e-flux Journal*, 82 (May 2017), [https://www.e-flux.com/journal/82/133160/the-genesis-of-technicity](https://www.e-flux.com/journal/82/133160/the-genesis-of-technicity) [accessed 3 May 2026].

-Bernard Stiegler, *Technics and Time, 1: The Fault of Epimetheus*, trans. by Richard Beardsworth and George Collins (Stanford: Stanford University Press, 1998).
+- Bernard Stiegler, *Technics and Time, 1: The Fault of Epimetheus*, trans. by Richard Beardsworth and George Collins (Stanford: Stanford University Press, 1998).

-Mierle Laderman Ukeles, *Manifesto for Maintenance Art 1969\!
+- Mierle Laderman Ukeles, *Manifesto for Maintenance Art 1969\!
 Proposal for an Exhibition 'CARE'* (1969), unpublished manuscript.

-Norbert Wiener, *Cybernetics: Or Control and Communication in the Animal and the Machine* (Cambridge, MA: MIT Press, 1948), p.
-11\.
+- Norbert Wiener, *Cybernetics: Or Control and Communication in the Animal and the Machine* (Cambridge, MA: MIT Press, 1948), p.
+11.

 </div>